Masters Admissions Requirements

 In certain cases, and as space permits, a student currently enrolled in an accredited college or university and within six credits of completing the baccalaureate degree may be accepted as a provisional regular student.
 The student must complete the baccalaureate degree within one semester of starting Seminary since this classification is temporary and cannot be renewed.

-As openings may permit, a limited number of students who do not hold baccalaureate degrees from regionally accredited colleges or universities may be admitted to pursue the M.Div. degree or professional M.A. degrees (M.A. in Theology and Social Justice and M.A. in Transformational Leadership) in the Seminary.
+As openings permit, a limited number of students who do not hold baccalaureate degrees from regionally accredited colleges or universities may be admitted to pursue the Master of Divinity (M.Div.) degree or professional M.A. degrees (M.A. in Theology and Social Justice, M.A. in Transformational Leadership or M.A. in Ministry Practice) in the Seminary.
 Applicants for this status must meet the following requirements:

 - Demonstrate exceptional merit